 Some are assholes, and I shall name them gladly for anyone who buys me a pint.

 It’s blackberry season.
-For me, it’s been an overwhelming week of discoveries and change – yes, another one.
-Bells are ringing in my head which may reverberate through my life for years to come.
-So – I will celebrate and honour Seamus Heaney tonight by sitting in my little canalside garden with my friend, poet Alan Buckley.
-We will eat blackberries, and talk, and read poetry, and drink wine in my little boat.
+For me, it’s been a week of discoveries and change.
+I will celebrate and honour Seamus Heaney tonight by sitting in my little canalside garden with my friend, poet Alan Buckley.
+We will eat blackberries, and talk, and read poetry, and drink wine in my boat.
 If I can write these moments, so much the better.